basjansen1/Sokoban/README.md

 # MOD3-Sokoban

-Sokoban made in C# using the MvvM structure.
+Sokoban made in C# using the MvC structure.

 # Developing on branches
 Please make your own branch and then make a pull request and someone will review it.